MartyP233/Amazon-ETL-Analysis-Pipeline/README.md

 ![ERD](media/erd.png)

-I have chosen a snowflake schema, as it will support analysts to write analytical queries in less complex ways with less joins required.
+I have chosen a star schema, as it will support analysts to write analytical queries in less complex ways with less joins required.
 There is is some redundancy in the data as a consequence, which in this case is fine.
-In a web app backend I would normalize the data further.
+In a web app backend I would normalize the data further, for example I would split reviewer id and name into a seperate table, to remove some redundancy.

 ### TODO: Plan ETL pipeline
-- List the steps necessary to pipeline the data into the chosen data model
+# TODO: List the steps necessary to pipeline the data into the chosen data model
+# TODO: add one more level of detail to the bullet points below
+The major steps of the process are:

+- downloading the data from the source
+- pre processing / cleaning the data
+- loading the data (to s3 and redshift)
+- post load transformations

 - Include this thinking for the project writeup:
-Clearly state the rationale for the choice of tools and technologies for the project.
+# TODO: Clearly state the rationale for the choice of tools and technologies for the project.
-*RUBRIC The choice of tools, technologies, and data model are justified well* Document the steps of the process.
+*RUBRIC The choice of tools, technologies, and data model are justified well*
-Propose how often the data should be updated and why.
+# TODO: Propose how often the data should be updated and why.

 ## The ETL pipeline